Blazemeter/taurus/site/dat/docs/Services.md

     - echo something
 ```
 Notes:
- - Nonbackground tasks are not allowed on startup stage.
+ - Non-background tasks are not allowed on startup stage.
  - Background tasks will be shut down forcefully on opposite stages (see [Lifecycle](Lifecycle.md)) if they were not finished yet.
+ - Background tasks on Check stage will not start until same previous task completed.